-If you want your child to experience hands-on learning, develop gross and fine motor skills, boost their confidence and benefit from the great outdoors – check out these outdoor learning concepts and forest school programmes in Singapore!
+If you want your child to grow in confidence and resilience and benefit from the great outdoors – check out these Forest School programmes, and outdoor learning concepts in Singapore!

 Read more: Preschools with outdoor spaces in Singapore

 Forest Schools can be defined as nature-based communities where trained Forest School practitioners nurture child-led exploration and discovery.
 Teachers prioritise children’s well-being and recognise that every child’s social, emotional and physical needs can lead them to provide the best guidance in nature.
 The aim is to create child-led experiences to mentor holistic growth and nurture kids into becoming confident, risk-taking individuals who value and care for the environment.
 The Forest School Association (the professional body and UK-wide voice for Forest Schools) defines Forest Schools as any setting, from nursery, to school or organisation (including sole-trading freelancers), but the key to being an official Forest School is having at least one Level 3 trained FS practitioner on staff.

 The history of Forest Schools goes way back to the early 19th Century in Scandinavia.
 The open-air culture (a Nordic concept often referred to as ‘friluftsliv’) has always been seen as a way of life in Scandinavia and even influenced early years education methods.
 Eventually, the pedagogical practice was established in countries like Denmark, Sweden, Finland and Norway, before becoming more popular in the UK by the 1990s.